onzfonz/comp227/src/content/4/en/part4d.md

 A wrong username or password returns an error message and the proper status code:

 ![vs code rest response for incorrect login details](../../images/4/19ea.png)

+Notice here that I placed a comment after the `###` syntax.
+This is helpful when you start having a larger test file where you have different scenarios so you can more easily find what you are looking for.

 ### Limiting creating new tasks to logged-in users